belozersky321/PhyloBench/README.md

 -----
 The above steps 1–5 create alignments of one species set.
 To create Combined sets of alignments of 15, 30 and 45 each, the script `pfs-c.py` was used.
-In this script, several parameters of the current version of Phylobench are fixed.
+In this script, the lists of archaeal, bacterial and eukaryotic species sets and their short names of the current version of Phylobench are fixed.
-These parameters are:
- * the lists of archaeal, bacterial and eukaryotic species sets and their short names: archaeal sets are "AG" and "AR", beacterial are "AC", "FI", "OB" and "PB", and eukaryotic are "AS", "CH", "EB", "FB", "MA" and "ST";
+Namely,  archaeal sets are "AG" and "AR", bacterial sets are "AC", "FI", "OB" and "PB", and eukaryotic sets are "AS", "CH", "EB", "FB", "MA" and "ST".
- * the numbers of "only bacterial", "only eukaryotic" and "universal" Pfam families to select, each is 325 Edit this script to change these settings.
+Edit this script to create Combined sets from different taxonimic sets.

 The script `pfs-c.py` must be run from the main working directory, which is parent to all directories of the species sets.